Fill the Application Form

 Extension or renewal is subject to the decision of the immigration authorities in the Democratic Republic of the Congo.
 Applicants should confirm the latest rules with the relevant DRC immigration or embassy authority before relying on an extension option.

-If the visa conditions are broken, the Democratic Republic of the Congo authorities have the right to revoke the visa and demand that the holder depart the nation immediately.
+If the visa conditions are broken, the DRC authorities have the right to revoke the visa and demand that the holder depart the nation immediately.

 Depending on the nature of the violation, the visa holder may be subject to legal action by the host country.
 This can include fines, imprisonment, or other penalties.

-Violating the terms of a diplomatic or official visa can damage diplomatic ties between the host country and the visa holder's home country, which can have broader implications beyond the individual visa holder.
+Violating the terms of a diplomatic or official visa can damage diplomatic ties between the host country and the visa holder's home country, which can have broader implications.

 Violating the terms of a diplomatic or official visa can have professional repercussions for the visa holder, including damage to their reputation and future career prospects.